dotnet/arcade/Documentation/ArcadeSdk.md

 ### Visual Studio IBC Data Acquisition

-Set `EnablePartialNgenOptimization` property globally or in `/eng/Tools.props` to control when IBC data should be acquired.
+Set `EnableNgenOptimization` property globally or in `/eng/Tools.props` to control when IBC data should be acquired.

 The IBC data acquisition is performed by an internal tool `drop.exe` provided by `Drop.App` package from an internal Azure DevOps feed.
 The repository build definition thus must invoke Azure DevOps task that restores internal tools in order for